sorinyousefnia/LUMOS-main/README.md

 ## Multiplier Circuit

 ### Overview
-The multiplier circuit in this Verilog code is designed to perform 32-bit fixed-point multiplication by breaking the operands into 16-bit segments and using a series of partial products to achieve the final result.
-This approach is efficient for hardware implementation and allows for the use of smaller, simpler multiplier circuits.
+The multiplier circuit in the provided Verilog code is designed to execute 32-bit fixed-point multiplication by decomposing the operands into 16-bit segments and employing a series of partial products to obtain the final result.
+This method enhances efficiency for hardware implementation and facilitates the use of smaller, simpler multiplier circuits.

 ### Internal Signals and Registers
 The following internal signals and registers are used in the multiplier circuit: